What is the Council doing?

 Housing - Tacking energy inefficiency in housing and fighting fuel poverty

-As part of an estate regeneration project the Council identified 46 non-traditional owner occupied homes that required improvement.
+As part of an estate regeneration project started in 2019 the Council identified 46 non-traditional owner occupied homes that required improvement.
 These homes had EPC ratings of E/F and many of the owners were in fuel poverty.

 Including match funding, the total investment in the project was £1.3M, with 120 homes across the public and private sectors being improved.
 EPC ratings have improved from E/F to a minimum of C and average fuel bill savings for residents are around 40%.
 We believe carbon savings are around 90 tonnes per year.